 Customised design with a lot of space for accessories.

-You work according to Scrum?
+You work according to the Scrum method?
 You work agile?
 Do you do Design Thinking?

 We have something new for you: our what if we fly online shop!
 Order methodically functional and well-designed furniture in an uncomplicated way.
-Agile working according to Scrum is child's play with the Ideaframe, the Taskboard L or XL or the Teamdesk!
+Agile working according to the Scrum method is very easy with the Ideaframe, the Taskboard L or XL or the Teamdesk!